johannphilippe/hypercurve/doc/README.md

 ```

 #### Invert curve base

-This function will make a symetry of the curve on a x_start/y_start - x_destination/y_destination axis
+Vertical symetry of the curve base.

 C++ :